gabfer29/gabfer29/README.md

 * I am studying the second semester of Financial Management at Saint Paul and the first semester of Database at FIAP.📖

-* I have Advanced English and speak since my fourteen years old.🗣️
+* I have Advanced English.

 * I have knowledge in Office, SQL and Power Bi package.💻